takemaru/graphillion/README.md

 Though actual power distribution networks are much more complicated, we basically rely on the same idea in the study of power distribution networks.
-Our power loss minimization tool, which optimizes the network with nonlinear objective function with nonconvex constraints, is available online at [DNET][DNET].
+Our power loss minimization tool, which optimizes the network with nonlinear objective function with nonconvex constraints, is available online at [DNET].

 Creating graphsets
 --------------------------------------------------------------------------------

 Graphillion provides three ways to create a GraphSet object; with a graph list, edge constraints, and graph types like paths and trees.

-Please don't forget to set the universe before working with GraphSet, as mentioned in [tutorial](#tutorial).
+Please don't forget to set the universe before working with GraphSet, as mentioned in [tutorial].
 We use the following universe in this section.

 ```python
 >>> from graphillion import GraphSet